ljdursi/ML-for-scientists/index.md

 * Binary classification: answers yes/no questions about whether an item is in a particular class;
 * Multiclass classification: of $m$ classes, which one does this item belong to?

-One approach to multiclass classifiication is to deompose into $m$ binary classification problems, and for each item, choose the category in which the item is most securely assigned.
-But more sophisticated methods exist.
+One approach to multiclass classification is to decompose into $m$ binary classification problems, and for each item, choose the category in which the item is most securely assigned.
+(This is called "binarization", and arises in other contexts).
+But inherently multiclass methods also exist.

 ---